Physsionist/deep_architecture/README.md

 ### Goal

-Develop a multi-class convolutional neural network (CNN) model that can identify the architectural style of a building, if given an image of said building.
+Therefore, our team sought to develop a multi-class convolutional neural network (CNN) model that can identify the architectural style of a building, if given an image of said building.

 ## Methodology